YasirAzam6/YasirAzam6/README.md

 - 👋 Hi, I’m @YasirAzam6
-- 👀 I’m interested in Python Development as well as Data Analysis.
+- 👀 I’m interested in Devops Engineering as well as interested in Python Development as well.
-- 🌱 I’m currently learning Odoo
+- 🌱 I’m currently learning Devops technologies.
 - 💞️ I’m looking to collaborate on different projects
 - 📫 How to reach me?
 You can contact me via email (yasirrana818@gmail.com)